sta/websocket-sharp/README.md

   });
 ```

-Also, if you would like to get each value of the Origin header and cookies, you should access each of the `WebSocketBehavior.Context.Origin` and `WebSocketBehavior.Context.CookieCollection` properties.
+And also if you would like to get each value of the Origin header and cookies, you should access each of the `WebSocketBehavior.Context.Origin` and `WebSocketBehavior.Context.CookieCollection` properties.

 ### Connecting through the HTTP Proxy server ###